 Fun Facts About Cheetahs – Interesting Facts About Cheetahs

-- The Cheetah is as fast as the Ferrari car when accelerating form zero to 100.
+- The Cheetah is as fast as the Ferrari car when accelerating from zero to 100.

 - When a Cheetah is running at full speed, it covers a distance of 6 to 7 meters in one stride.

-- Cheetahs can’t defend its dead prey from larger predators.
+- Cheetahs can’t defend their dead prey from larger predators.
 It runs away instead of fighting back.
 However, a mother Cheetah fights any predator to death for the life of her cubs.